hyperledger/aries-vcx/README.md

 - We welcome new contributors!
 Connect with us via the channels above and take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Versioning & releases
-- We are currently not following semantic versioning.
-Version are releasing `0.x.x` versions.
+- We are currently not strictly following semantic versioning and all releases are `0.x.x`.
 - We bump minor version for releases with new features, significant refactors, breaking changes.
-We bump patch version if release only contain fixes or smaller refactoring.
+We bump patch version if release only contains fixes or smaller refactoring.
 - See more info on [releases](https://github.com/orgs/hyperledger/projects/14)
 - See [releases](https://github.com/hyperledger/aries-vcx/releases) page.